irschad/ci-cd-terraform-jenkins/README.md

 ```

 Add entry-script.sh File:
-This script will be used for provisioning the EC2 instance:
+This script will be used to install Docker and Docker Compose while provisioning the EC2 instance:

 ```bash
 #!/bin/bash